 How to Make Swedish Tea Ring

-- Proof: Your yeast needs to be bubbly and make your kitchen smell like bread before you start the rest.
+- Proof: Your yeast mixture needs to be bubbly and make your kitchen smell like bread before you start the rest.

 - Mix: Adding the salt and flour, you’ll know the bread is done when it pulls away from the edges of the bowl.
+We recommend using a dough hook attachment.

 - Bake: After the tea ring has risen again, bake, keeping an eye on the color to make sure it doesn’t burn.